camunda/camunda/docs/src/java-client/logging.md

 </Configuration>
 ```

-This will log every log message to console.
+This will log every log message to the console.